-For the year ended June 30, 2017, the Florida Prepaid College Board provides certain administrative expenses to the Foundation under a contractual agreement expiring December 2021.
-Contributed salaries and services were valued at \$375,000 for the year ended June 30, 2017.
+The Florida Prepaid College Board provides certain administrative expenses to the Foundation under a contractual agreement expiring December 2021.
+For the year ended June 30, 2019, contributed salaries and services were valued at \$395,000.

 NOTE 5 - INCOME TAXES

 The Foundation is a non-profit organization, exempt from federal and state income taxes under Section 501(c) (3) of the Internal Revenue Code.
 Accordingly, no provision for income taxes is shown in the accompanying financial statements.